aws-samples/aws-secure-environment-accelerator/docs/installation/installation.md

 Current Issues:

+- When a new installation includes AWS Network Firewall (NFW), we are seeing State Machine failures in Phase 1 in the Perimeter account.
+Timing issues are causing the first deployment of the underlying CloudFormation stack to fail and rollback, when we automatically retry the stacks deployment, we attempt to recreate the NFW CloudWatch Log groups which were retained, causing a failure.
+A fix is in the works.
+Manually delete the two NFW log groups from the perimeter account (`/ASEA/Nfw/Central-Firewall/Alert` and `/ASEA/Nfw/Central-Firewall/Flow`) using either the Accelerator Pipeline Role or the Org Admin Role and rerun the state machine with the input of `{"scope": "FULL", "mode": "APPLY"}`.
+- If dns-resolver-logging is enabled, VPC names containing spaces are not supported at this time as the VPC name is used as part of the log group name and spaces are not supported in log group names.
+By default in many of the sample config files, the VPC name is auto-generated from the OU name using a variable.
+In this situation, spaces are also not permitted in OU names (i.e. if any account in the OU has a VPC with resolver logging enabled and the VPC is using the OU as part of its name).
 - On larger deployments we are occassionally seeing state machine failures when `Creating Config Recorders`.
+Simply rerun the state machine with the input of `{"scope": "FULL", "mode": "APPLY"}`.
 - Occasionally CloudFormation fails to return a completion signal.
 After the credentials eventually fail (1 hr), the state machine fails.
 Simply rerun the state machine with the input of `{"scope": "FULL", "mode": "APPLY"}`.
 - Applying new Control Tower Detective guardrails fails in v1.5.0.
-This has already been fixed in the next release.
+This is fixed in the next release.

 Issues in Older Releases: